mmistakes/minimal-mistakes/about/index.md

 # Internship students

 Currently, no internship students are active in our lab.
+Please get in contact if you are interested in an internship.